 The aircraft owners participating in the program agreed not only to share their own aircraft with others having a shared interest in that aircraft, but also to lease their aircraft to other owners in the program (dry lease exchange program).
 The aircraft owners used the common management company to provide aviation management services including maintenance of the aircraft, pilot training and assignment, and administration of the leasing of the aircraft among the owners.

-During the 1990’s the growth of fractional ownership programs was substantial and this growth is expected to continue.
+During the 1990’s the growth of fractional ownership programs was substantial.
 As these programs grew in size, complexity and number, there was considerable controversy within the aviation community as to their appropriate regulatory structure.
 Additionally, the FAA had evolving concerns regarding issues of accountability and responsibility for compliance (operational control).

 - Overview of Fractional Rule & Part 135 Changes (84 KB, PowerPoint), Katherine Perfetti, Federal Aviation Administration